|

-Sapienza’s areas of expertise include banking and financial institutions, behavioral economics, behavioral finance, corporate finance, emerging markets and regulation of financial markets.
+Sapienza's areas of expertise include banking and financial institutions, behavioral economics, behavioral finance, corporate finance, emerging markets and regulation of financial markets, private equity and venture capital.
 Sapienza has written articles on banking, social capital, trust and financial development.
 Her work has been published in such journals as the American Economic Review, the Quarterly Journal of Economics, the Journal of Finance, the Journal of Financial Economics, and Science.
-She currently serves as an associate editor of Management Science.
+She holds a teaching affiliation with the Kellogg School's Heizer Center for Private Equity and Venture Capital.
+Professor Sapienza has been an Associate Editor at the Journal of Economic Perspectives, Management Science, and the Journal of Finance.
+She was elected director of the American Finance Association in 2011 for a three year term.

 Prior to joining Kellogg, Sapienza worked as an economist in the research department of Bank of Italy.
-She received a bachelor's degree in economics summa cum laude from Università Bocconi in Italy, and an MA and PhD in Economics from Harvard University.
+She received a bachelor's degree in economics from Bocconi University, and an MA and PhD in Economics from Harvard University.

 Luigi Zingales, Robert C. McCormack Professor of Entrepreneurship and Finance and the David G. Booth Faculty Fellow